Green Mountain Peace and Justice Party: 2000s–present

-In the 2016 Vermont gubernatorial election, former Boston Red Sox pitcher Bill "Spaceman" Lee ran as the Liberty Union’s candidate for Governor.
+In the 2016 Vermont gubernatorial election, former Boston Red Sox and Montreal Expos pitcher Bill "Spaceman" Lee ran as the Liberty Union's candidate for governor.
 Lee supported single payer healthcare and ran far to the left of the Democratic Party while at the same time remaining an advocate for the right of Vermonters to own firearms.
-Lee received 2.8% of the vote, which was the highest percentage for a LUP candidate for governor since 1978.
+Lee received 2.8% which was the highest percentage for a LUP candidate for governor since the 1978 Vermont election and at the same time garnered 8,912 votes, second highest number for a Liberty Union gubernatorial candidate in the party's history.

 In other 2016 races, Murray Ngoima received 3.9% of the vote for Treasurer, Mary Alice Herbert 9.7% for secretary state, Marina Brown 4.7% for Auditor and Rosemarie Jackowski 3.7% for attorney general.
-For US Congress, Erica Clawson received 9.2% of the vote.
+For US House, Erica Clawson received 9.2% of the vote.
 Liberty Union Party co-founder, Peter Diamondstone received 1.0% of the vote for US Senate.

-In 2018 elections, Emily Peyton received 0.6% of the vote for Governorship, Murray Ngoima 1.5% for lieutenant governor, Mary Alice Herbert 3.6% for Secretary of State, Marina Brown 3.9% for Auditor and Rosemarie Jackowski 3.4% for Attorney General.
-For US Congress, Laura Potter received 1.4% of the vote.
+In 2018 elections, Emily Peyton received 0.6% of the vote for Governorship, Murray Ngoima received 1.5% for lieutenant governor, Mary Alice Herbert received 3.6% for Secretary of State, Marina Brown received 3.9% for Auditor and Rosemarie Jackowski received 3.4% for Attorney General.
+For US House, Laura Potter received 1.4% of the vote.
 For US Senate, Reid Kane received 0.4% of the vote.

-In 2020, the Liberty Union Party did not nominate any candidates for state office.
+In 2020, the Liberty Union Party did not nominate any candidates for statewide office.
 They only nominated Gloria La Riva for presidency.

 In September 2021, the party changed its name from Liberty Union to Green Mountain Peace and Justice.
 Jessica Diamondstone, party chair and daughter of the party's founder stated that she feared the old name might make the party sound as if it had right-wing positions.
 Diamondstone felt the new name would be more clear on the political positions of the party.

+In 2022, under its new name, Green Mountain Peace and Justice Party nominees ran only for US Senate and Lieutenant Governor seats.
+For US Senate, Natasha Diamondstone-Kohout received 0.5% of the vote and for Lieutenant Governor, Ian Diamondstone received 2.9% of the vote.
+Both candidates were related to Peter Diamondstone.

+In 2024 elections, Justin Schoville received 1.24% of the vote for governorship, Ian Diamondstone received 3.9% for lieutenant governor, Kevin Gustafson received 4.95% for Attorney General.
+For US House of Representatives Jessy Diamondstone received 2.15% of the vote and for US Senate Justin Schoville received 0.92% of the vote.

+Election results

-Presidential nominee
+Presidential elections

-Over the years, it has selected various Presidential candidates from several national leftist political parties.
-For the 1972 and 1976 elections, the LUP was a member of the national People's Party, thus the People's presidential candidates were the LUP's.
-In 1980, 1988, 1996, and 2000 it endorsed the Socialist Party USA's candidates.
-Mary Alice Herbert, the party's 2006 candidate for Lieutenant Governor, was the Vice Presidential candidate of the Socialist Party USA in 2004.
-However, due to conflicts with her running mate, Walt Brown, the LUP gave its ballot line to Workers World Party candidates John Parker and Teresa Gutierrez.
-In 2008, the Socialist Party's presidential candidate, Brian Moore, was the only candidate to collect the 1,000 signatures required to participate in the Liberty Union Party's presidential primary.
-The primary election is binding, so Moore and his running mate Stewart Alexander were the Liberty Union nominees in the November general election.
+Over the years, GMPJP has endorsed various presidential candidates from other leftist political parties: